 South Africa says it is extremely concerned about Zimbabwe’s political impasse.

-“We understand that the situation requires an urgent response and that delays will only prolong the people’s suffering,” he added.
+“We understand that the situation requires an urgent response and that delays will only prolong the people’s suffering.”

-On Friday, the World Health Organisation (WHO) reported that nearly 300 people had recently died from a cholera outbreak.
+On Friday, the World Health Organisation (WHO) reported that nearly 300 people have recently died from a cholera outbreak.

 Fadela Chaib, a WHO spokesperson, said 6,072 cases had been reported between the start of August and November 18, with a rise in the number of reported cases in the past two weeks.

 Doctors and medical staff had protested in Harare, the capital, earlier in the week, saying the healthcare system is suffering from severe shortages.